Disney Port Orleans Riverside Resort Review

 Port Orleans Riverside Resort Map

-To get a good idea of the breadth of Port Orlean’s Riverside Resort, this map shows the layout.
+To get a good idea of the breadth of Port Orleans Riverside Resort, this map shows the layout.
 You can see the buildings, spaces, and the neighboring French Quarter Resort.
 Each cluster has its own pool, and there are four bus stops here.
-Also, note that there is a Ferry Dock that allows transportation to and from French Quarter Resort and Disney Springs.
+Also, note that there is a Ferry Dock that allows transportation to and from French Quarter and Disney Springs.
 Plus walking trails across the entire resort allow for easy access to both resorts throughout your stay.
+Check out the Port Orleans Resort Walking Path between these two resorts.

 Disney port orleans riverside resort restaurants